Financial-Times/o-layout/README.md

 - A landing/homepage layout.
 - A search/query page layout.

-### Typography

 Typography is styled automatically using the `o-layout-typography` class.
-Including headings, paragraphs, lists, anchor tags, etc. To opt out of typography styling for specific elements apply the `.o-layout__unstyled-element`.
+Including headings, paragraphs, lists, anchor tags, etc. To opt-out of typography styling for specific elements apply the `.o-layout__unstyled-element`.

 ## Documentation Layout

 The documentation layout is intended for text-heavy pages, for example technical documentation or blog posts.
-As well as the heading and footer, the documentation layout includes the following areas:
+As well as a heading and footer, the documentation layout includes the following areas:

 - Main Content
 - Sidebar _(optional)_